-Cassava bushes can be harvested as forage when they are three to four
+Cassava bushes can be harvested as forage when they are three

-molasses.
+fed urea and molasses.
 The intake of cassava forage was about

 5 kg per day, and about two months of adaptation was required

 of as little as 5% of the lucerne meal with cassava leaf meal

 significantly reduced broiler weight gains; however, the inclusion

 of up to 20% cassava leaf meal practically eliminated the depression

 Often called cassava meal, pomace is the residue from the extraction

 of starch from cassava roots.
-Cassava roots yield approximately equal
+Cassava roots yield approximately

-rations via suppliers.
+used in poultry rations via suppliers.